Work · 01 / 03

 Materials

-Handmade paper, printed adhesive, LED light 20×20
+Handmade paper, printed translucent adhesive, LED light.
+20 × 20 cm

 Exhibited at

-PhotoEspaña · Lens Escuela de Artes Visuales
+PhotoEspaña · Lens Escuela de Artes Visuales, Madrid

 "What was once written never fully disappears."

 Each face or fragment of text is printed on a translucent sticker and applied to a sheet of acetate.
 Another sheet is placed on top, with a new image added, and so on — forming a vertical archive that cannot be read linearly.
-What the viewer sees is partial, interfered, fragmented.

 I am Pedro Nel Osorno